aws-samples/aws-modernization-with-sysdig/content/1-install/3-agent-eks/_index.md

 2. Then, visit the
    [**Events** section](https://secure.sysdig.com/#/events?groupBy=policy&last=86400&severities=high%2Cmedium%2Clow%2Cnone)
-    and some events should appear from the cluster after you select the *Info* level.
+    and it will show up after you select the *Info* level.

     ![Event triggered](/images/1-installation/event.png)